iain-logan/jwt/README.md

 ```
 New fields created like this can be used in exactly the same manner as the registered fields already implemented in this library.

-You will need to add `play-json` as a dependency to your project.
+You will need to add `play-json` as a dependency to your project when using private fields.
 Do this by adding the below line to your build.sbt
 file.

 ```